grihabor/biopython/doc/Tutorial/chapter_entrez.rst

 Using these automated query retrieval functionality is a big plus over doing things by hand.
 Although the module should obey the NCBI’s max three queries per second rule, the NCBI have other recommendations like avoiding peak hours.
-See Section \ `1 <#sec:entrez-guidelines>`__.
+See Section [sec:entrez-guidelines].
 In particular, please note that for simplicity, this example does not use the WebEnv history feature.
-You should use this for any non-trivial search and download work, see Section \ `15 <#sec:entrez-webenv>`__.
+You should use this for any non-trivial search and download work, see Section [sec:entrez-webenv].

 Finally, if plan to repeat your analysis, rather than downloading the files from the NCBI and parsing them immediately (as shown in this